ljhenriksson/10.1-Guide/README.md

 # Introduction

 With 10.1 coming out I figured I would put together a post detailing some of the changes and bits of information regarding new stuff.
 I'll be talking a little bit about the new crafting stuff, the new upgrade stuff, the m+ grind, and some info regarding splits and raid loot.
+If you get confused at any point, keep reading until the end and if it still doesn't make sense to you then - reread it.
+It's a lot of information, and a lot of the systems are tied to eachother.
+I've tried to make it as clear as possible but the details definitely make more sense once you have an overall grasp of it.

 # Mythic+